 - 1. Go to the MapReduce service. - 2.
 Click the Configuration tab. - 3.
 Select Scope > MapReduce service_name (Service-Wide). - 4.
 Click the Monitoring category. - 5.
 Specify one or more activity duration rules. - 6.
 Click Save Changes to commit the changes. - 7.
 Return to the Home page by clicking the Cloudera Manager logo. - 8.
-Click ψ to invoke the cluster restart wizard.
+Click the ψ icon that is next to any stale services to invoke the cluster restart wizard.